Gomolemo-k/email-previewer-application/docs/architecture.md

 ## Conclusion

-The MkSaaS architecture provides a solid foundation for building modern SaaS applications with Next.js.
-By following established patterns and best practices, it offers developers a production-ready template that can be extended and customized to meet specific business requirements.
+The application architecture provides a solid foundation for building modern SaaS applications with Next.js.
+By following established patterns and best practices, it offers a production-ready system that can be extended and customized to meet specific business requirements.

 The architecture emphasizes security, performance, and maintainability while providing a comprehensive set of features essential for SaaS applications.
 The modular approach ensures that features can be developed, tested, and deployed independently, reducing risk and allowing for iterative improvements.